mediacloud/backend/doc/coding_guidelines.markdown

        condition_hash={'name': 'Bob'})
 ```

-Unless you pass a single argument and it's absolutely trivial what it's about (e.g. `strip_html(html)`), use named parameters.
+Unless you pass a single parameter and it's absolutely trivial what it's about (e.g. `strip_html(html)`), use named parameters.

 ## Declare Function Parameter and Return Values

 Python 3 has [type hints](https://docs.python.org/3/library/typing.html), and we should use so that we:

-1. Know what kind of arguments does the function expect and get an IDE warning if we're passing the wrong type.
+1. Know what kind of parameters does the function expect and get an IDE warning if we're passing the wrong type.
 2. Know what does the function return (Is `None` one of the options, or does the function `raise` on errors?
 Is it a list of dicts or a dict of lists?), and get an IDE warning if we're using the return value in a wrong way (e.g. treating it as a dictionary instead of a list).

 ```python